joe-ervin05/atomicbase/README.md

 ### Plan

 The plan is for each project to have one central database which is the default database for queries to come through.
-Then if you want to access another database you can send the database name and token in the request.
+Then if you want to access another database you can send the database name in the request.
 This makes it very easy to manage as many databases as you need all through one interface.
+The db name is essentially just a pointer to the database you want to access.

 This makes a pattern like database per user significantly easier because you can just hold the name of the user's database in a JWT and then when they sign in use the api to retrieve data from their database.